 Proving a “breadcrumb” trail of navigation gives;

-- readers an indication of what section of your site they are in, and provdes a way to retreat a level, or to the Home page.
+• readers an indication of what section of your site they are in, and provides a way to retreat a level, or to the Home page.

 Here’s an example of Breadcrumb Navigation, showing the current page, parent page and Home page links;

 I’d NEVER give Home page or Sidebar links away to any site I don’t own!
-Well, not unless I’m being paid handsomely to do so.
-Similarly I’d NEVER give a site-wide link to a site I don’t own!
+Not even if I was being paid handsomely to do so.
+Similarly I’d NEVER give a site-wide link to any site, especially one I own!

 Think of links as like a bank account... incoming links are an asset, essentially a vote of confidence in your site by another, added to your link bank.
 Conversely, think of outward links as a vote for someone else, deducted from your link bank…